stephen-ics/Hop-Queen/README.md

 Step 1.
 Download UnityHub, Unity, and Github Desktop for source control </br>
 Step 2.
 Register for a Unity License </br>
 Step 3.
 Clone this [Github Repository](https://github.com/stephen-ics/Hop-Queen) using the terminal </br>
 Step 4.
-Open project in UnityHub, and run Unity
+Open project in UnityHub, and run Unity</br>
 Step 5.
-Run the project to try it out!
+Run the project to try it out!</br>
 Step 6.
-Create a new Github repository
+Create a new Github repository</br>
 Step 6.
 Connect the cloned project to the Github Repository and commit to make changes

 ## Description